 Chromatic Tuner Pedal

-Once on the board, normally first in the chain, you can turn it on and off, tune-up and get back to rocking.
-They are normally powered by an external supply, and so there isn’t much to do once it is installed correctly.
+Once on the board, first in the chain, you can turn it on and off, tune up and get back to rocking.
+They are normally powered by an external supply, so there isn’t much to do once it is installed correctly.
 And if you tune your guitar down a step or two, a chromatic is the only way to go.

 Clip On Type

 The clip-on style tuner is also a very handy little device.
 This unit can be stored in your case, only taken out when needed.
-They are usually battery powered, and so they may need a new one occasionally.
+They are usually battery-powered, so they may need a new one occasionally.
 But the operation is quite simple.